theMillenniumFalcon/bonfire/README.md

 # hideout
-a highly scalable audio conversations web application.
+a highly scalable audio conversations web application build with NextJs and node.

 ## tech used:
 - Next.js